 The Mitsubishi ASX has been refreshed, but the changes made to this family-sized Qashqai-class crossover aren't too far-reaching.
 Still, the pricing is very competitive and there's a lot to like about this versatile and reliable contender.
 It deserves better than the reception it gets, in the UK at least.

 Market economics being what they are, it's often a very fine line between a product being a winner and an also-ran.
 Take Mitsubishi's ASX for example.
 In the hotly-contested crossover market for family-sized Qashqai-class cars, it was always one of the better cars available, yet never returned decent sales, in the UK at least.
 Why?
 Simply because you could buy better contenders for less, so people did.
-The ASX didn't actually need very much doing to lever it back into contention - the margins are so fine in this division - and remains a really smart used car pick, so Mitsubishi has regrouped, taken a look at the car and improved it, primarily through adding in a smarter front end and extra equipment.
+The ASX didn't actually need very much doing to lever it back into contention - the margins are so fine in this division - and remains a really smart used car pick, so Mitsubishi has regrouped, taken a look at the car and improved it, primarily through adding in extra equipment.
 Is it enough to punt it back into contention?
 That's a tough one.
 Mitsubishi will never have the promotional budget of a Ford or Vauxhall.
 Instead, it relies on industry plaudits and word of mouth to do a lot of its reputational legwork for it.
 Is the ASX good enough to generate this groundswell of opinion?
 Let's have a closer look at Mitsubishi's proposition.

 Needle punch carpet, Electric front windows, Ventilated front disc brakes, Cruise control, Push button starter, Trip computer, Auto dimming rear view mirror, 6 speakers, Colour keyed door handles, Xenon headlights...